influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withParameters(parameters)
 ```

-Parameters is the list of parameters that is applied to resolved custom trigger trigger object.
+"Parameters is the list of parameters that is applied to resolved custom trigger trigger object."

 ### fn template.custom.withParametersMixin